QuentinRa/blog.quentinra.dev/maths/graph/index.md

                 <code>Graphe bi-parti</code>
             </td>
             <td>
-We can split the vertices in 2 groups: the group having a degree a and the group having a degree b with $b > a \ge 1$.
-Each vertex in the first group must we adjacent to $a$ vertex in the second (resp. second group and $b$).
+We can split the vertices into 2 groups: the group having a degree a and the group having a degree b with $b > a \ge 1$.
+Each vertex in the first group must be adjacent to $a$ vertex in the second (resp. second group and $b$).
             </td>
         </tr>
         <tr>